Does Going to the Dentist Make You Gag?

 There are a few things you can do on your own to try and overcome the reflex when having dental work done.

 - Avoid mouth breathing, focus your attention on breathing deeply through your nose instead.
-You can take an over-the-counter decongestant prior to arriving at your dentist’s office ff a cold or allergies have resulted in a stuffy nose.
+You can take an over-the-counter decongestant prior to arriving at your dentist’s office if allergies have resulted in a stuffy nose.

 - Put your mind elsewhere, distract yourself with thoughts, music, brain teasers or anything other than someone is working in your mouth.